 Dean Dunn, American Chemical Society Petroleum Research Fund

 Philip Jessop, Queen’s University

 Marc Knecht, University of Miami

 Mark Nimlos, National Renewable Energy Laboratory

 Bob Peoples, ACS Green Chemistry Institute®

-Summer School participants completed a survey at the end of the program, and the students overwhelmingly rated the content of the program as “satisfactory”, as opposed to “too easy” or “too hard”.
+2012 marked the tenth year of the Summer School, and participants continue to rate the program very highly.
 In response to the statement, “The best thing about the course was…”, students offered the following observations:

-Students provided suggestions for improving the program, such as including more industrial speakers and providing homework assignments in advance of the Summer School.
-Participants also suggested topics, such as solar cell technology, enzymatic reactions, and green polymer synthesis, for future Summer Schools.
+Students provided suggestions for improving the program, such as including green analytical chemistry, more activities for active participation, and posting presentations online in advance of the Summer School.
+Participants also suggested topics, such as catalysis in synthesis, toxicology, integrating processes to reduce energy usage, and solar cells for future Summer Schools.